Early Irish people were dark skinned with blue eyes – documentary

 However, it is more likely that they co-existed peacefully as the remains of one early farmer showed that he had hunter gatherer ancestry.

 The early farmers began by clearing the trees with polished stone axes to make for arable land.
-They built the dolmans which populate the area.
+They built the dolmens which populate the area.

 In 4,000 years the last wave of early settlers came to Ireland.
 They were at the tail end of a large scale migration in the Steppe region of Russia into western Europe.